 In the first part of this two-part webinar, our speakers introduced several “sins” and asked webinar participants to rank them.
-In this second part, speakers Carl Spetzler and Mazen Skaf — both partners at SDG and experts in decision-making under conditions of uncertainty and complexity — will report back on the final seven, and describe solutions and best practices to avoid them.
-Attendees need not have seen Part I to participate in Part II as a brief recap will be included.
-However, a replay of Part I is now available.
+In this second part, speakers Carl Spetzler and Mazen Skaf — both partners at SDG and experts in decision-making under conditions of uncertainty and complexity — report back on the final seven and describe solutions and best practices to avoid them.
+View Part I Now.

 Carl Spetzler has helped top business leaders over 40 years to create innovative new strategies that deal with the complexities of uncertainty and risk over long time horizons.
 CEO and Chairman of Strategic Decisions Group, he is the lead author of Decision Quality: Value Creation from Better Business Decisions (Wiley, 2016).